 However, my surprise came when I counted the countries where we have no data on readers.
 Our map shows ONLY 17 countries without reader engagement.

 Crowdsourcing Fun #

-Through our promotion of the European Hot Air Balloon Championships, we tested engagement of local audiences, people who want to have fun.
+Through our promotion of the European Hot Air Balloon Championships, we engaged an audience that wants to have fun.
 We promoted the event on our Instagram and Facebook feeds to connect with people all over the island through our daily photos, videos and posts.
 We have so many extraordinary photos - hard to select just a few but we'll have to for this article.
 If you want to see more, let us know.

 In November, we had our First Photo Contest for the Light Show at the Cathedral when the sun shines through the stained glass to reveal an infinity of light.
 Here is the winning photo – creative.